by Robert Lanz, LCSW

 For most of you, the first thing you do when you get in a car is buckle up and if the car doesn’t have a seat belt there will be some anxiety involved.
 I’ve been in plenty of seatbeltless third world taxis, and I assure you, it is disconcerting.
 When something can go wrong you feel a lot better knowing there is an anchor or flotation device to go to.
 So that is what I strove to become for those patients who felt unanchored and adrift or about to crash some time.

 I’ve heard this story so many times I accept it as almost universal.
 Patients say they were at home, often alone, and started to feel dread or anxiety or suicidal or even hungry.
-The feelings remained unabated and over time overwhelmed the coping skills of the patient and they call for help.
+The feelings remained unabated and over time overwhelmed the coping skills of the patient and they called for help.
 They call the ER and speak to the secretary to see if their favorite social worker was there.
 Sometimes they even ask the secretary to tell us they are coming in for a visit.
 She always told me, of course, at the top of her lungs: “Bonnie’s coming,” or “Joe” or “Mike” or “Lucille” or “that stinky homeless guy who plays the guitar.”
 Whomever.

 The patients had the same tale: “As soon as I thought about going to the ER I started to feel better.
 When I got in my [car-bus-taxi-bike] and headed for the hospital I felt even better.
 When I saw the big red lights that said ER I knew I would be OK.”